alexewerlof/spt-11/README.md

 but in the end settled for Browserify because at the moment the project doesn't need more.

-Powered by: Express, ES6, Browserify, Heroku, Riot.js, Stylus
+Powered by: Express, ES6, Browserify, Heroku, Riot.js, Stylus, Mocha/Chai

 Frameworks/Libraries
 --------------------